Inventory Management Software: How Technology Addresses Inventory-Related Issues

 - eCommerce businesses.

-All these organizations deal with ordering supplies, storing goods, and fulfilling orders and have to carefully track their inventory.
+All these organizations deal with ordering supplies, storing goods, and fulfilling customer orders, so they have to carefully track their inventory.
 However, the types of inventory they handle can vary.
 Let’s go over the main ones.

 Main types of inventory

 There are many different types of inventory, but typically they are grouped into 4 categories.

 - Raw materials (including components) are any items that are needed to produce finished products.
 For example, if you manufacture clothes, then fabric, threads, and sewing accessories would be the raw materials that you purchase and use in the production process.